elmiko/elmiko.github.io/_posts/2014-06-10-keystone-trust-delegation.markdown

 ####Acquire a Trust Based Authentication Token

-After consuming the trust we can use the trust_consume.json again to acquire an authentication token based solely on the trustee's identity.
+After consuming the trust we can use the `trust_consume.json` file again to acquire an authentication token based solely on the trustee's identity.
 We will get back a structure that is, more or less, the same as the result of the trust consumption.
-In this case though we are concerned with the value of X-Subject-Token as it contains our authentication.
+In this case though we are concerned with the value of X-Subject-Token as it contains our authentication token.

 {% highlight bash %}
 $ http http://10.0.1.62:5000/v3/auth/tokens X-Auth-Token:d2f4a38aa84f40a798f041d19d044d3d < trust_consume.json